 ‘In Europe there’s so much history to learn about.
 But in South East Asia, there’s a lot of amazing food and cultural experiences that are just so different, whether it’s visiting a temple, a hidden limestone island or learning about the traditional ways of local fisherman.’

 ‘Asia has so much to offer that’s unique.
-There are places like Mui Ne, in southern Vietnam, which couldn’t be more different from the whitewashed villages of the Greek Isles.
+There are places here that couldn’t be more different from the whitewashed villages of the Greek Isles.
 And there will still be all of those perks about small ship cruising – the fact you can watch beautiful landscapes roll by while at sea, and being able to explore fishing villages with local guides.
 Street food and markets are on a different level here too, as anyone who’s been to a town like Penang will know.’

 It’s not just the holiday Venetopoulos is looking forward to, but something bigger.
 Under his leadership as head of Marine product, Intrepid has been blazing a trail into new and exciting territory.